Looking to focus more on healthy eating within your wellbeing strategy? A workplace nutrition workshop could be a good place to start.

 Planning a nutrition workshop is a good place to start, however it’s important to know how it fits in with your organisation’s overall wellbeing strategy.
-Without a specific objective, how will you know what was achieved and whether it’s worth repeating in the long run?
+Without a specific objective, how will you gauge what was achieved and whether it’s worth repeating in the long run?

 Be sure to make use of your session not just to share information but also to gain useful insights for the future: how engaged were your employees?
-How relevant was the specific topic?
+How relevant was the topic?
 And importantly do they feel committed to making practical behaviour changes as a result?

-2. When to time your workplace nutrition workshop?
+2. When to time your workplace nutrition workshop

 It’s a good idea to use key health themes throughout the year to time your nutrition talks or provide the framework for your programme of talks.
 Some examples include: